loonshoot/airank-core/mcp/README.md

-# Outrun MCP Server
+# AI Rank MCP Server

-This is the Model Context Protocol (MCP) server for Outrun, providing AI models with read-only access to workspace data through a standardized protocol.
+This is the Model Context Protocol (MCP) server for AI Rank, providing AI models with read-only access to workspace data through a standardized protocol.

 ## Architecture